Dev0psKing/Yelp-App/README.md

    Deploy the changes to the cloud.

 7. **Access Deployed Application:**
    After successful deployment, the hosted URL will be available in `my_yelp_url.txt`.
+Click [here](https://master.d3md88s9j9gquw.amplifyapp.com) to view the application.

 8. **View Application:**
    Open the deployed application in your web browser and explore its features.